Docklands Light Railway rolling stock: B23 rolling stock

-The depot at Beckton is to be expanded to accommodate the new fleet.
-Procurement is planned through a manufacture and supply agreement, with the DLR franchise responsible for maintenance and a separate fleet support agreement seeing the manufacturer offer technical support and supply spares.
-The trains will be financed by a lease, whereby each train would be paid for by the lessor and purchased by TfL at a later date when it can make funds available.
-Alstom, Bombardier, CAF and a Siemens / Stadler Rail consortium were shortlisted.
+In 2017, Transport for London (TfL) published a notice in the Official Journal of the European Union seeking expressions of interest from manufacturers to build a new fleet of 43 trains each 87 m long.
+Procurement took place through a manufacture and supply agreement, with the DLR franchise responsible for maintenance and a separate fleet support agreement having the manufacturer offer technical support and supply spares.
+The trains were financed by a lease, whereby each train would be paid for by the lessor and purchased by TfL at a later date when it can make funds available.
+Alstom, Bombardier, Construcciones y Auxiliar de Ferrocarriles (CAF) and a Siemens / Stadler Rail consortium were shortlisted.